People think about psychotherapy for all sorts of reasons:

 I meet each new person and couple as individuals and we create our own particular approach to what you bring.
 This can be short-term counselling focussed on a crisis or specific issues or psychotherapy that involves a deeper and longer-term exploration.
 You might begin with a urgent concern and then decide you want to explore more fundamental questions.

-I also offer focussed sessions on difficulties completing academic projects, blocks in creativity and support for realising arts and writing projects.
+I offer focussed sessions on difficulties completing academic projects, blocks in creativity and support if you feel stuck realising art or writing projects.

 My own experience of therapy in times of crisis and loss has been a significant influence on the way I work with clients.